 Don “Wink” Martindale

 These days, NFL head coach candidates boast their ability to work with the young franchise quarterback.
-Hiring Don Martindale would be about building a disciplined and impressive defense to complement a young signal-caller.
+Hiring Don Martindale would be about building an aggressive and disciplined defensive unit.
+However, that’s not the only upside.

 The Baltimore Ravens might be the class of the entire league from a front office perspective.
 Martindale’s defenses aren’t the star-studded names we’ve gotten used to seeing in black and purple.
-However, they’ve still produced excellent defensive campaigns.
-Defensive performances are difficult to replicate year to year, and the consistency his defenses show deserves recognition.
+But in each season until 2021, one in which the Ravens have been absolutely ravaged by injury, his defenses were still in the top 10 in DVOA.